Illinois Attorney General Logo

 July 20, 2023

-Chicago – Attorney General Kwame Raoul led a coalition of 21 attorneys general filing an amicus brief with the U.S. Court of Appeals for the 8th Circuit supporting the state of Minnesota’s ban on individuals under the age of 21 carrying firearms in public.
+Chicago – Attorney General Kwame Raoul led a coalition of 21 attorneys general filing an amicus brief with the U.S. Court of Appeals for the Eighth Circuit supporting the state of Minnesota’s ban on individuals under the age of 21 carrying firearms in public.

 “Under our nation’s Constitution, individual states have the ability to enact commonsense restrictions that protect the public from gun violence,” Raoul said.
 “I will continue to work to protect our youth from the scourge of gun violence that has become all too common in too many communities.”